anna-ssg/anna/README.md

 ## Description of the directory structure

-- The markdown content for the site is stored in content/.
-It can contain subdirectories as the folder is recursively rendered
+- The markdown content for the site is stored in `content/` it can contain subdirectories as the folder is recursively rendered.
-- Static assets such as images and fonts are stored in static/
+- Static assets such as images and fonts are stored in `static/`
-- The layout of the site is configured using html files in layout/
+- The layout of the site is configured using html files in `layout/`

-  - The 'config.yml' file stores the configuration of the site and includes details such as the baseURL
+  - The `config.yml` file stores the configuration of the site and includes details such as the baseURL
-  - The 'page.html' file defines the layout of a basic page of the site
+  - The `page.html` file defines the layout of a basic page of the site
-  - The 'posts.html' file defines the layout of a page displaying all the posts of the site
+  - The `posts.html` file defines the layout of a page displaying all the posts of the site
-  - The layout files can be composed of smaller html files which are stored in the partials/ folder
+  - The layout files can be composed of smaller html files which are stored in the `partials/` folder

 #### Layout

 The layout files can access the following rendered data from the markdown files:

-- {{.Body}} : Returns the markdown body rendered to HTML
+- `{{.Body}}` : Returns the markdown body rendered to HTML
-- {{.Filename}} : Returns the name of the current file
+- `{{.Filename}}` : Returns the name of the current file
-- {{.Date}} : Returns the last modified date of the current file
+- `{{.Date}}` : Returns the last modified date of the current file
-- {{.Frontmatter.[Tagname]}} : Returns the value of the frontmatter tag
+- `{{.Frontmatter.[Tagname]}}` : Returns the value of the frontmatter tag
-  - Example: {{.Frontmatter.Title}} : Returns the value of the title tag
+  - Example: `{{.Frontmatter.Title}}` : Returns the value of the title tag
-- {{.Layout.[Tagname]}}: Returns the particular configuration detail of the page
+- `{{.Layout.[Tagname]}}`: Returns the particular configuration detail of the page
-  - Example: {{.Layout.Navbar}} : Returns a string slice with the names of all the navbar elements
+  - Example: `{{.Layout.Navbar}}` : Returns a string slice with the names of all the navbar elements

 ## Notes

 1. Images: To add images, add it to the 'static/' folder or a subdirectory under it.
-Use "/static/[imagename.format]" as the image link format in the markdown files.
+Use `/static/[imagename.format]` as the image link format in the markdown files.

 2. CSS: CSS can be added in the following ways:

-- In an external file in the 'static/' directory and linked to the layout files
+- In an external file in the `static/` directory and linked to the layout files

-  - To link the stylesheet, use the baseURL along with the relative path
+  - To link the stylesheet, use the `baseURL` along with the relative path

     Example: `<link rel="stylesheet" href="{{.Layout.BaseURL}}static/style.css">`